humpbackdev/generator-humpback/generators/app/templates/_README.md

 In order to access the cli, you should run `ahoy bash`.
 Now, you can run commands like drush, ahoy, composer, node, grunt, python, etc inside the container.

+### Selenium

+Set wd_host to 'http://browser:4444/wd/hub' in behat config.
+If you need vnc, you can connect to url given by `ahoy docker vnc-url` using 'secret' as password.

 ## Ngrok

 This is used to share your local environment over the internet.
 In order to do this, you should run `ahoy docker share-url`.
 This command will give you an url that you can access in your browser and get the share urls for http and https.